Bagging the Network: Large Sample Theory

-for all $i\neq j$ where $F(\alpha_{i0}+x_{ij}^{\top}\beta_{0}):=\Pr(Z_{ij}=1|x_{ij},\alpha_{i0})$ and $F\left(\cd\right)$ is known. \end{assumption} Assumption \ref{assu:model} is similar to Assumption 1 of \citet{graham2017econometric} except for two important differences.
-First, under NTU $\alpha_{i0}+x_{ij}^{\top}\beta_{0}$ and $\alpha_{j0}+x_{ji}^{\top}\beta_{0}$ are not additively separable in the linking probability between $i$ and $j$, thus the tetrad logit estimator of \citet{graham2017econometric} does not apply in our setting.
-Instead, we propose a one-step split-network jackknife bagging estimator that works with NTU and achieves the Cram\'er-Rao efficiency bound asymptotically.
-Second, we do not specify the functional form of $F\left(\cd\right)$ to be logistic as in the literature (e.g., \citet*{chatterjee2011random,graham2017econometric,yan2024inference}).
-Instead, we impose mild conditions on $F\left(\cd\right)$ for our asymptotic analysis in Assumption \ref{assu:ass_F}.
-Most common distributions including logistic and normal distribution satisfy Assumption \ref{assu:ass_F}.
-In this regard, we consider Assumption \ref{assu:model} to be more general.
+\end{assumption} Assumption~\ref{assu:model} is similar to Assumption 1 of \citet{graham2017econometric}, except for two important differences.
+First, under potentially NTU $\alpha_{i0}$ and $\alpha_{j0}$ are not additively separable in the linking probability between $i$ and $j$, and thus the tetrad logit estimator of \citet{graham2017econometric} does not apply in our setting.
+Second, the functional form of $p\left(\cd\right)$ is general (subject to Assumption~\ref{assu:ass_f} below) and includes the commonly used logistic (e.g., \citealp{chatterjee2011random,graham2017econometric,Qu2025}) and probit as special cases.
+The multiplicative form of the joint likelihood implies that the links are formed independently of one another conditional on the agent attributes.
+It is suitable in settings such as risk-sharing networks, online friendships, trade networks, and conflicts between nation-states.
+Conversely, settings with strategic link formation, where agents' linking decisions depend on other links in the network, fall outside this framework.

-Assumption \ref{assu:model} requires that the $\epsilon_{ij}$'s are i.i.d. across dyads $(i,j)$, i.e., links are formed independently of one another conditional on agent attributes.
-The assumption that links form independently could be plausible in certain settings, such as risk-sharing networks, online friendships, trade networks, and conflicts between nation-states.
-However, it rules out link interdependencies and thus may not be applicable to certain types of networks with explicit strategic interactions such as supply chain networks.
-See the discussion of Assumption 1 of \citet{graham2017econometric} for more details on this issue.

-Assumption \ref{assu:model} also requires the link function $F\left(\cd\right)$ to be correctly specified.
-It is well-known that under regularity conditions MLE will converge to the point that minimizes the Kullback-Leibler information criterion between the true and the misspecified model (\citet{white1982maximum}).
-The issue is further complicated by the high-dimensional individual fixed effects and NTU of model (\ref{eq:model}).
-To our knowledge, the misspecification issue has not been investigated in the network formation literature.
-We discuss how model misspecification affects our theoretical results in Section \ref{subsec:Model-mis-specification} and provide simulation evidence for our estimator under misspecification in Section \ref{sec:Simulation}.
+Assumption~\ref{assu:model} also requires the link function $p\left(\cd\right)$ to be correctly specified.
+It is well-known that, under regularity conditions, the MLE converges to the parameter value that minimizes the Kullback-Leibler divergence between the true and the misspecified model.
+The issue is complicated by the high-dimensional individual fixed effects and has not been investigated in the network formation literature.
+In the Supplemental Material, we discuss the impact of link function misspecification on the theoretical results in Section~\ref{sec:sm_misspecification} and provide supporting simulation evidence in Section~\ref{sec:sm_simulations}.